God of War II: Release

-Upon release, God of War II was commercially successful in multiple markets.
-In North America, it sold 833,209 copies by the end of March 2007, twice as many copies as the next-best selling game.
-It was the best-selling game in the UK in the first week of release.
-It sold over one million copies in the first three months after release, and in June 2012, Sony reported it sold more than 4.24 million copies worldwide.

 Marketing

 As a pre-order incentive, the demo disc of God of War II was made available to all customers who pre-ordered the game.
 On March 1, 2007, Sony held a media event that featured scantily clad women and a dead goat in Athens as part of the game's marketing campaign.
 The following month, the Daily Mail learned of the event from the UK Official PlayStation Magazine, called it a "depraved promotion stunt", and reported that Member of Parliament and anti-video game violence campaigner Keith Vaz said he would understand if the incident resulted in a boycott of Sony products.
 In response, Sony said the event had been sensationalized with hyperbole and that the article contained several inaccuracies, but apologized for the event.

 Remastered port

 The game and its predecessor, God of War, were released in North America on November 17, 2009, as part of the God of War Collection, featuring remastered ports of both games for the PlayStation 3 platform, with upscaled graphics and support for PlayStation 3 Trophies.
 It became available in Japan on March 18, 2010, Australia on April 29, and the UK on April 30.
 The "God of War II Bonus Materials"—content included on the second disc of the original North American PlayStation 2 version—was included with the retail version of the collection.
 God of War Collection was released as a digital download on the PlayStation Store on November 2, 2010, and was the first product containing PlayStation 2 software available via download.
 PlayStation Plus subscribers could download a one-hour trial of each game.
 The bonus materials, however, are not included in the digital download version.
 A PlayStation Vita version of God of War Collection was released on May 6, 2014.
 By June 2012, God of War Collection had sold more than 2.4 million copies worldwide.
 On August 28, 2012, God of War Collection, God of War III, and God of War: Origins Collection were included in the God of War Saga under Sony's line of PlayStation Collections for the PlayStation 3 in North America.